 - Then, the base station connects to a substation.
 The base station and substation connect to each other using the internet, a cell network, radio signals, or wiring.

 - Next, the tenant uses the substation to talk to their visitor.
-The base station and the substation transmit audio data back and forth, allowing for a real-time, two-way conversation.
+The base station and the substation send audio back and forth, allowing for a real-time, two-way conversation.
 Gate telephone entry systems with cameras let visitors and tenants see each other in addition to hearing each other.

 - Finally, the tenant grants entry.
 The tenant presses a button on their substation, which sends a signal to the motorized gate.
 Then, the gate unlocks, allowing their guest to enter.